fanstatic/js.jquery_timepicker_addon/js/jquery_timepicker_addon/resources/README.md

 Contributing Code - Please Read!
 --------------------------------
-All code contributions and bug reports are much appreciated.
-Please be sure to apply your fixes to the "dev" branch.
+- All code contributions and bug reports are much appreciated.
+- Please be sure to apply your fixes to the "dev" branch.
+- Also note tabs are appreciated over spaces.